MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/troubleshoot-direct-connectivity-issues.md

 If the machine and Power Automate service have reliable access to the network, the next likeliest source of issues is the on-premises network blocking or interfering with Azure relay connections.

-A common culprit in both scenarios above is a network proxy that restricts outbound traffic.
-This is particularly true for authenticated proxies that use the credentials of the connected Windows user, given that, as mentioned above, the Power Automate service runs under its own account.
+A common culprit in both of the scenarios described is a network proxy that restricts outbound traffic.
+In particular, authenticated proxies that use the credentials of the connected Windows user, given that the Power Automate service runs under its own dedicated account.

+You can refer to [Proxy setup](https://support.microsoft.com/topic/power-automate-for-desktop-proxy-setup-8a79d690-1c02-416f-8af1-f057df5fe9b7) if you determine that you need to override the default proxy settings used by the Power Automate service.
+Additionally, you may also need to [change the on-premises service account](/power-automate/desktop-flows/troubleshoot#change-the-on-premises-service-account).

 ## How to investigate